Robinpig/Note/docs/CS/MQ/MQ.md

 ### Push versus Pull

+Most message queues provide both push and pull options for retrieving messages.

+- Pull means continuously querying the queue for new messages.
+- Push means that a consumer is notified when a message is available.

 A push-based system has difficulty dealing with diverse consumers as the broker controls the rate at which data is transferred.
 The goal is generally for the consumer to be able to consume at the maximum possible rate; unfortunately, in a push system this means the consumer tends to be overwhelmed when its rate of consumption falls below the rate of production (a denial of service attack, in essence).
 A pull-based system has the nicer property that the consumer simply falls behind and catches up when it can.